 Hannington’s population coverage is approximately 750,000 and it transmits to homes in many towns ESE of London including Reading, Newbury, Basingstoke and Winchester.
 It is often used as an alternative to Crystal Palace, Oxford, Guildford or even Rowridge transmitters.

-Hannington transmitter reverted to a B group at digital switchover (in February 2012) and still is a B group (excluding the "temporary" MUXES 7 & 8).
+Hannington transmitter reverted to a B group at digital switchover (in February 2012) and still is a B group.
 It had originally been a B group before becoming an E group in 1982 when C4 broadcasts started.

 Being a main transmitter Hannington is horizontally polarised.